 Ricard recognizes that fostering happiness and positivity through meditation is not something easy; it requires practice and commitment.
 With all our responsibilities and tight schedules, meditation can be tough work.
 However, there are easy and accessible ways to meditate.

 At Synctuition, we have developed the most advanced program to help you cultivate positive thinking through sound meditation.
-Each Synctuition audio journey incorporates beautiful 3D sounds, Gamma Waves, Binaural Beats, Rhythmic entrainment frequencies, and relaxing ASMR sounds.
+Each Synctuition audio journey incorporates beautiful 3D sounds, binaural beats, and relaxing ASMR.
 Journeys such as Looking At The Bright Side, Happiness, Positivity, Smile, Light in the Tunnel, and many others invite you to always look at the bright side to step out of negative situations.

 Synctuition’s journeys have inspired over 3 million users to see the glass as half full.
-Mayowa F, opened about their experience listening to Looking At The Bright Side, saying: “I actually needed this so much, because I have been feeling really pessimistic about a lot of stuff lately and I am not the “glass is half empty” kind of person.
+Mayowa, one of our users, opened up about their experience listening to Looking At The Bright Side, saying: “I actually needed this so much, because I have been feeling really pessimistic about a lot of stuff lately and I am not the “glass is half empty” kind of person.
 This was really a delight.
 Thank you!”